 Install a wood burner and save £££'s

-We compare a dozen small wood burning stoves suitable for self installation.
-All are multifuel, all can burn wood in a smoke control area (SE means smoke exempt should you see this little acronym), all can have a 5″ liner:
+We compare a ten small wood burning stoves suitable for self installation.
+All are multifuel, all can burn wood in a smoke control area (SE means smoke exempt should you see this little acronym), all can have a 5″ liner (detailed specs of all the stoves at the foot of this page):

 For tiny stoves such as the Hobbit see here